willismorse/microservices-demo/README.md

 ## To start Minikube
-Once you have all the prerequisites tools set up, you can fire up minikube for the first time using the following command:
+Once you have all the prerequisite tools set up, you can fire up Minikube for the first time using the following command:

 ```
 # The FIRST time you start minikube, you will bake the memory size into the virtualbox image forevermore.